image-js/image-js/README.md

 ## Development

 Contributions to code or documentation are welcome!
-Here are a few tips on how to setup a development environ ment for image-js.
+Here are a few tips on how to setup a development environment for image-js.

 ### Canvas